 - Video showing the entrance to each cabin.

-- Video showing entrance to each trail marked on the map.
+- A video showing the entrance to each trail is marked on the map.

 - Video showing how to download and use the map.